SufiyaanRajput/Patatap-Clone/README.md

 # Patatap-Clone
 This project is a Patatap Clone wherein I have got my hands on with third party JavaScript libraries like Paper.js and Howler.js.

+# Usage
+Press any aplphabetical key on your keyword to see some magic ;)